xarthurx/GeoSharPlus/README.md

 ﻿# GeoSharPlus

 A high-performance C# ↔ C++ interoperability library for geometry data exchange using [FlatBuffers](https://flatbuffers.dev/).
-This library enables efficient serialization and transmission of geometric data between managed (.NET) and unmanaged (C++) environments, making it ideal for Grasshopper/Rhino plugins and CAD applications.
+Originally developed for the Rhino/Grasshopper platform, this library enables efficient serialization and transmission of geometric data between managed (.NET) and unmanaged (C++) environments.
+While designed with CAD applications in mind, it can be used independently in any scenario requiring high-performance geometry data exchange.

 ## Features